bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Partly Cloudy
+- Mostly Clear
-- 81% humidity
+- 72% humidity
 - 6 mph wind
-- 53% cloud cover
+- 26% cloud cover
 - 54 AQI 🟨
 - About 2.4 inches of snow on the ground